 Next to the IFE is a secondary screen with information about the flight, the content you are watching or listening to and other information.

-And then next to that is a third touch-screen (!) and secondary controller, which is useful for navigating content when you can’t reach the main screen.
-It can also be used as a secondary screen for viewing content such as TV Shows and Movies, although that’s of less use given it’s size.
+And then next to that is a third touchscreen (!) and secondary controller, which is useful for navigating content when you cannot reach the main screen.
+It can also be used as a secondary screen for viewing content such as TV shows and movies, although that is of less use given its size.

 All screens are super-responsive to touch input and the IFE interface offers a variety of ways of navigating quickly to key information like maps and flight progress.

 Note that we have received reports from readers of malfunctioning IFEs on this aircraft—if this happens to you, reach out to Etihad Help on Twitter via direct message to request compensation.

 Beyond that, you’ll find two USB ports to charge the usual plethora of mobile devices we now tend to carry with us.